randym32/Blackwood.Core/Documentation/glossary.md

 ## C

 **Chart**
 : A graphical representation of data that displays information visually.
-Charts are used to summarize, analyze, and present complex data sets in forms such as bar charts, line charts, pie charts, and more.
-In the context of this library, a chart may refer to any data-driven visual element that helps convey trends or relationships within the data.

 ## D